Imperiumjervi/Config/README.md

 ```

 ## Description
-This Neovim's config is powered by LazyVim, i did this with good plugins
+This Neovim config is powered by LazyVim, and I’ve curated a set of excellent plugins to enhance the development experience.
-and i made some commands to work with basicly cpp projects, but you can
-make your own commands.
+Some custom commands are set up to work with C++ projects, but you can easily create your own commands.

-## Things to know:
+## Features:
 The master in this case is space to do keymaps
 To open the nvimtree just do <Crtl> + n
 To open the telescope just do <Crtl> + t